 It can be frustrating to sit back and watch your child struggle, but allowing them to make the decision for themselves can help them develop the independence they’ll need in the coming months and years.

-7. Being Supportive
+7. Be Supportive

 No matter what your child decides, they need your support more than anything else.
 Remember that you’re finding the right college for your child, not for you.